uptrace/uptrace/example/docker/README.md

 ## Alerting

-This example uses MailHog to test email notifications.
+This example uses Mailpit to test email notifications.
 Open [http://localhost:8025](http://localhost:8025) to view available email notifications.

 See [Alerting and Notifications](https://uptrace.dev/features/alerting) for more details.